“You’re so irresponsible!”

 Our family lives on a hill atop the valley of Ben Hinnom in Jerusalem, Israel.
 Today that valley has a pretty green park, a cinematheque with a nice restaurant, and a municipal music center.
 It’s also flanked by some nice cliffs that are a draw for weekend rock climbers.

 But in biblical times, it was called Tophet: the place where people sacrificed their babies to the gods Molech and Baal.
 Yes, that same place.
-And all that just sounds like barbaric archaic practices – because hey, we’re enlightened today.
-We don’t do that stuff.
+It all sounds so barbaric and archaic.
+People today are much more enlightened, aren’t they?
+People don’t do stuff like that today, do they?

-But today we’ve created a culture that values bringing human life only under certain conditions.
+Here’s what today looks like – today there is a culture that values bringing human life only under certain conditions.
 Otherwise, it’s irresponsible.
 It’s socially unacceptable.
-It’s unacceptable.
+Which means it’s just plain unacceptable.
 So unacceptable that parents are encouraged to terminate pregnancies if these conditions aren’t met.
+Is this not barbaric as well?

 Parenthood is the best thing you can do in life

 So why did we bring eight children into the world?
 Because the value of bringing a human life into the world to me was greater than any cost I could list.
 And I’ve listed those costs.
 Those costs were great.
 I feel them every day.
-But they just don’t add up to more than the value of bringing a human life.
+But they just don’t add up to more than the value of bringing a human life into the world.

 The best thing you can do is be a father or mother.
-If you’re not in a family setting, it doesn’t mean you can’t act as a father or mother for those in need.
+And if you’re not in a family setting, it doesn’t mean you can’t act as a father or mother for those in need.
 You can still reach out and care for children in need of a father or mother.
 You can give your time and resources to support other parents.
-You can choose for yourself to cast off social norms that don’t attribute the proper value to human life.
+You can choose for yourself to reject those social norms that don’t give proper value to human life.